aaronbrezel/mcp-census/README.md

 A work-in-progress MCP server leveraging U.S. Census Bureau tooling for LLM interoperability.

-A deployed census MCP server is available at [https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse](https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse).
+Though we recommend installing this server [locally](#local), a deployed census MCP server is available at [https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse](https://abrezey-mcp-census.hf.space/gradio_api/mcp/sse).
 Pushes to the `main` branch of this repo will trigger a redeployment of this resource via GitHub Actions.

 This repo was originally built for the [Gradio/Hugging Face Agents MCP Hackathon](https://huggingface.co/Agents-MCP-Hackathon).